 BAE Systems launches next-generation power and propulsion system to help marine operators reach zero emissions

-HybriGen Power and Propulsion is a flexible system - improving electrical efficiency and vessel range, increasing propulsion power, and simplifying installation.

-BAE Systems, a leader in electric propulsion, has launched its next-generation power and propulsion system for the marine market.
+BAE Systems, a leader in electric propulsion, has launched its next-generation power and propulsion system for the marine market, according to the company's release.
 The HybriGen® Power and Propulsion system is a flexible solution to help operators reach zero emissions – improving electrical efficiency and vessel range, increasing propulsion power, and simplifying installation.

 The HybriGen Power and Propulsion system uses smaller and lighter components for vessels, building on the company’s 25 years of experience in electric propulsion systems.
 Its modular accessory power system (MAPS) and modular power control system (MPCS) allow for a scalable, tailor-made solution to fit the specific power and propulsion requirements of a range of vessels, from sailboats and tugs to passenger ferries.